Cryptocurrency trading has become really popular in 2017. It’s growing even more this year.

 1. What Are The Weekend Hours Like?

 But there is a catch.
-While digital currency exchanges are available during the weekend, your broker may not.
+While digital currency exchanges are available during the weekend, your broker may not (Why is the stock market closed on the weekend?).
 So in effect, if there is considerable movement within your relevant cryptocurrency market during a weekend when your broker is not operating, you may not have the ability to respond in any way.

 2. How Is It Hedging?